Gen-R/guide-needed/translation-systems-guide.md

 The workshop is a cooperation between FORCE11 and partners: GenR (TIB), CEVOpen https://github.com/petermr/CEVOpen/wiki

-The overall event is organised by http://openandinclusiveresearch.org/aboutOIAR/ and sponosored by the following http://openandinclusiveresearch.org/sponsors/
+The overall event is organised by http://openandinclusiveresearch.org/aboutOIAR/ and sponsored by the following http://openandinclusiveresearch.org/sponsors/